Skip to main content

 1. 4.
 Gingerbread House Tours: Some communities organize tours of gingerbread houses, showcasing creative and artistic designs.
 If this appeals to you, and you don't have such a thing in your community, maybe you could organize one?
 Maybe even just on your street to share in your blog or on Facebook/Instagram/Pinterest?

 1. 5.
 Gingerbread House Contests: Participate in local or online contests to showcase your gingerbread house masterpiece.
-Above is Bailey Mardell, a young creator from Saskatchewan who baked up and decorated this dream home for the "Bake From Scratch" contest.
-At this point, you can still VOTE in the "Greatest Baker" contest for Bailey's house.
+Above is Bailey Mardell, a young creator from Saskatchewan who baked up and decorated this dream home in 2023 for the "Bake From Scratch" contest.

 2. 6.
 Gingerbread House Kits: Purchase gingerbread house kits that include all the necessary components for easy assembly.
 (Amazon affiliate link above)